Finding The Best Hard Money Loans

 E. Finding the Best Hard Money Lenders

 Many hard money lenders do not have a retail channel, meaning they will only funds loans procured through a broker.
 The best brokers spend many hours scouring thousands of loan programs to find the best rate and terms for their clients.
-Mortgages are largely fungible, and borrowers tend to be rate sensitive, so it is in the broker’s best interest to find the lowest rate and most favorable terms available in order to close the deal.
+Mortgages are largely fungible, and borrowers tend to be rate sensitive.
+Making it the broker’s best interest to find the most favorable terms available in order to close the deal.

 Also, watch out for excessive upfront fees.
 Reputable brokers do not charge their fees unless and until the loan is funded (although in some instances a lender will require an application fee/deposit).
 Except for situations in which you are paying for a credit check, appraisal, or placing the funds into a separate performance escrow with a trusted escrow company, high upfront fees and costs can be a potential red flag.